 We are two people who have been fortunate enough to come upon mindfulness in our life’s journey.
 And because it has made such a profound difference to our quality of life, we want to share what we have learned with others.

 Lila Ukabhai is a Leadership Coach and Mindfulness-Based Facilitator with a postgraduate certificate from Stellenbosch University in Mindfulness Based Programme Teaching.
-Her 30 years of experience in IT and leading a business analyst team in financial services have given her deep insights into workplace challenges.
+Her 30 years of experience in financial services within IT and leading a business analyst team have given her deep insights into workplace challenges.
 She believes that so much is possible if we are better able to tap into our deep inner wellspring of resources.

 Jane Notten is a Mindfulness-Based Facilitator with a postgraduate certificate from Stellenbosch University in Mindfulness Based Programme Teaching.
 She has been practising Mindfulness for more than a decade.
 As the owner and manager of a small marketing business, she has a first-hand understanding of the impact of toxic stress in our daily lives.